openmainframeproject/tac/README.md

   * [ADE](https://github.com/openmainframeproject/ade)
   * [Zowe](https://github.com/zowe)

+The processes and policies for the TSC to manage incoming projects and project stages to be hosted by the TSC are in the [process section](process).

-You can also review our [proposed project ideas](proposed.md) for ideas being considered.
+If you are looking for ideas on projects that can use help in supporting mainframe, review our [proposed project ideas](proposed.md) list.

 ## Committing to projects